 Ronja Ievers, National Administrator at United Nations Association of New Zealand

-Thomas Neitzert Chair, Vice Chancellor's Taskforce for Sustainability at Auckland University of Technology
+Thomas Neitzert, Vice Chancellor's Taskforce for Sustainability at Auckland University of Technology

 Anaru Fraser, General Manager at Hui E!
 Community Aotearoa